“What did you do in the war, daddy?”

 A DANGEROUS WAR

 Life on the base was hell.
-The US Air Force was sending off seven F4C Phantom fighter bombers to bomb Vietnam every 4 to 15 minutes 24/7.
-The Australian base was about 100 meters from the runway (measured on Google Earth), so all RAAF personnel were deafened by the roar of 7 afterburners at full throttle every time a flight took off.
+The US Air Force was sending off seven F4C Phantom fighter bombers to bomb Viet Nam at least every 20 minutes around the clock.
+The Australian base was about 200 meters from the runway, so all RAAF personnel were deafened by the roar of 7 afterburners at full throttle every time a flight took off.
 Nervous disorders and hearing problems are common among the vets as a result.

 These are not the most serious illnesses that can be attributed to serving in Ubon.
-Slow chemical poisoning can be directly attributed to poor controls on how chemicals were used.
+Many Ubon vets have suffered slow chemical poisoning as a result of the poor controls on how chemicals were used around the base.

-Since then the vets have had a hard time persuading the Federal Government to accept that the disabilities some of them suffer today were caused by these dangerous chemicals despite a much higher proportion dying of chemical induced illnesses than the general population.
+Since then the vets have had a hard time persuading the federal government to accept that the disabilities some of them suffer today were caused by these dangerous chemicals.
+Some have even died as a result.
 Illnesses include cancers, palsy, diabetes, and abnormal births, to name a few.

 A number of veterans, both US and Australian, are on record as having seen drums of 2,4,5-T and 2,4-D in the distinctive banded drums that were used to store a rainbow of defoliants and herbicides.
 Subsequent scientific research has confirmed that these chemicals are responsible for deaths, deformities, and diseases in Vietnamese and among veterans, like the lady pictured on the left.